 The 2000s: 3D Printing Gains Media Visibility

-In 2000, the millennium saw the first 3D printed working kidney.
-We will have to wait 13 more years to see it transplanted into a patient.
-3D printed kidneys are now perfectly working and researchers are experimenting on accelerated growth to transplant organs very rapidly.
+In 2000, the millennium saw the first 3D printed kidney, but we would have to wait 13 more years to see it transplanted into a patient.
+3D printed kidneys are now working perfectly and researchers are experimenting on accelerated growth to transplant organs very rapidly.

-2004 was the year of the initiating of the RepRap Project which consists in a self-replicating 3D printer.
-This open source project led to the spreading of the FDM 3D desktop 3D printers, and of the popularity of the technology in the makers community.
+2004 was the year of the initiating of the RepRap Project which consists of a self-replicating 3D printer.
+Yes, it is possible to 3D print a 3D printer.
+This open-source project led to the spreading of the FDM 3D desktop 3D printers, and of the popularity of the technology in the makers community.

 In 2005, ZCorp launched the Spectrum Z510, the very first high-definition color 3D printer.

 In 2008, 3D printing reached an even greater media presence thanks to another medical application: the first 3D printed prosthetic limb.